-A ducking stool was a sort of a chair in which “common scolds” were formerly tied and plunged into water.
+a former instrument of punishment consisting of a chair in which an offender was tied to be plunged into water.

 Origin of ducking stool

 First recorded in 1590–1600